Teaching ESL in Korea

 Public School System

 Teaching in a Korean public school has its advantages for ESL teachers.
-What attracts many teachers to the public school system is the money.
+Factors which attract many teachers to the public school system include job stability and the lower number of teaching hours (typically 22 per 40-hour workweek).
 English teaching positions in a public school typically pay a standard rate depending on qualifications, while payment from academies or hagwans (private education companies) varies depending on many factors.
 Many ESL teachers also feel more secure working at a public school because they are mandated and run by the Korean education system.
-Teachers looking for employment in a Korean public school should be aware that these positions offer more vacation time but they may only work with one to three other foreigners.
+Teachers looking for employment in a Korean public school should be aware that these positions offer more vacation time but they may only work with one to three other foreigners, as other subjects are taught in Korean by Korean teachers.
+The advantage is that foreign teachers are accompanied by Korean teachers in the classroom to assist with lesson planning and behavior management.

 Private Language Schools

 The easiest place for ESL teachers to find employment in Korea is in hagwans.
 A hagwan is a privately-run school which offers classes in English.
 Hagwans vary in size and amount of staff; they also vary in the courses offered to their students.
 When doing an Internet search, it is easy to spot both stories of positive and negative experiences teaching in hagwans.
 Remember that these are businesses, and while some might seem to place a higher importance on generating profit than the education of their students, don’t let horror stories scare away a great opportunity.
 Asking questions when being interviewed for a teaching job and spending some time researching any school that may be interested in hiring is great advice no matter where an ESL teacher is applying.
-Pay is typically higher than in public schools and working with several other foreigners is more common.
+Pay is typically equal to or higher than in public schools and working with several other foreigners is more common.
+A standard language school contract requires about 30 teaching hours per 40-hour workweek.

 Universities and Colleges

-Universities and technical colleges in Korea almost exclusively hire from the large pool of ESL teachers already in the country and these positions are highly sought after.
-Applicants should have at least three years of experience working in the overseas ESL market to be considered.
+Universities and technical colleges in Korea almost exclusively hire from the large pool of ESL teachers already in the country and these positions are highly sought-after.
+Applicants should have at least three years of experience working in the overseas ESL market to be considered and master's degree holders are strongly preferred.
 However, because there are a significant number of colleges and universities operating in the country, the potential for a serious ESL teacher’s career growth is almost limitless.
 Many of these jobs pay similar wages to teaching in the public school system, and compensate this discrepancy by offering more benefits, including more vacation time.

 Private Tutoring

 It is possible to make some extra money working as an English teacher offering private tutoring to Korean students.
 Teachers thinking about offering private English lessons should consult the contract they originally signed with the school.
-Many schools stipulate that teachers may not teach English anywhere other than in the school that hired them.
+Most schools in Korea stipulate that teachers may not teach English anywhere other than in the school that hired them.
 Violating this agreement will risk many elements of an ESL career in Korea and could result in the loss of a job, monetary fines, or deportation.
 Be sure to discuss the possibility of teaching private English lessons with any employer before signing a contract.
-If an English teacher is able to work delivering private lessons, they will be able to charge around 20,000 - 60,000 Won hourly.
+If an English teacher is able to work delivering private lessons, they will be able to charge around 22,000 - 80,000 Won hourly.

 EPIK [English Program in Korea]

 EPIK was established by the National Institute for International Education in 1995 to improve the English-speaking abilities of students and teachers in public schools throughout Korea.
-ESL teachers are encouraged to apply through their local Korean embassy or consulate.
-Guidelines for qualifications can be found at the EPIK website.
-Placements are made in September and March, but applications are accepted year-round.
-Interested individuals should note that contracts with EPIK are for a minimum of one year, renewable each year following, and that preference is given to those with previous experience teaching children.
+Guidelines for qualifications can be found at the EPIK Website.
+Placements are usually made in August/September and February/March, but applications are accepted year-round.
+Interested individuals should note that contracts with EPIK are for a minimum of one year, renewable each year following, and that preference is given to those having previous teaching experience with children.

 Other Jobs Teaching English in Korea

-With English being the international language of business, many Korean companies are incorporating English lessons into their employee’s work day.
+With English being the international language of business, many Korean companies are incorporating English lessons into their employees' work day.
 Korean businesses find it easier to hire in-house English teachers rather than send employees to a hagwan.
-These jobs typically have longer hours than a public school or hagwan, and usually do not include accommodations.
-ESL teachers choosing this career path will make an average monthly salary of 1.75 million Won.
+These jobs typically have longer hours than a public school or hagwan, often featuring split shifts with classes in the mornings and evenings, and usually do not include accommodations.
+ESL teachers choosing this career path may have the option of negotiating salary; these types of positions are best secured in person by teachers with experience in Korea.

 How to Find Jobs Teaching English in Korea